 Streetlight conversions are now in progress in Baltimore City.
 Contractor crews will be completing the LED conversions in various communities throughout the city.

 Residents may notice crews working on light poles in their neighborhoods as conversion work progresses.
 Contractor crews may implement temporary lane or street closures as they work to install the new LED fixtures.
 Conversion work is typically performed on a daily basis between the hours of approximately 9AM to 3PM.
 Citizens with lighting concerns should contact 311.

-Conversions are expected to be complete by summer, 2021.
+Conversions are expected to be complete by Fall 2019.